suvarna-panicker/zendesk_search/README.md

-# zendesk_search
- Zendesk coding challenge for JSON search
+# Zendesk coding challenge for JSON search

 **Execution:**
 - Run Main.java using an IDE.